RayHightower/RayHightower.com/_posts/2016-04-11-comparing-ruby-c-and-go.markdown

 * At each intersection, there are two directions that a traveler can choose while moving from start to finish along the scenic route: south or east.

 * At the end of the walk, the traveler will have walked a total of ten (10) blocks south and ten (10) blocks east.
+Twenty moves in all.

-Any solution that nets 10 south plus 10 east will get the traveller to the end of the route.
+Any solution that nets 10 south plus 10 east will get the traveler to the end of the route.

 ### Data Representation

 "Two choices... sounds like binary to me", Jack observed during his lightning talk.
 So he decided to represent each journey as a 20-bit binary number:

-* 1 bit (set to 1) for each of the 10 southward moves
+* 1 bit for each of the 20 moves.

+* Let the bit = 1 for a southward move.

-* 1 bit (set to 0) for each of the 10 eastward moves
+* Let the bit = 0 for an eastward move.

 A successful journey will consist of exactly ten "1" bits and ten "0" bits.
 The 1s and 0s can be in any order.